 Total income for the purposes of the 10 per cent rule is assessable income (gross income before tax deductions) plus salary sacrifice contributions (also known as reportable employer super contributions) plus reportable fringe benefits.
 You’re eligible to make tax-deductible super contributions when your employment income is less than 10% of your total income.
 Note that Superannuation Guarantee contributions do not count towards total income or employment income.

 So, what then is assessable income?

 Assessable income is gross income before any deductions are allowed, and includes salary and wages, dividends, interest distributions from partnerships or trusts, business income (including personal services income), rent, foreign source income, net capital gains and a few other items.
-Reportable employer super contributions are also added back to assessable income when working out whether an individual satisfies the 10% test – the employment income divided by total income must be less than 10% for an individual to claim a tax deduction for his or her own super contributions.
+Reportable employer super contributions (salary sacrifice contributions) are also added back to assessable income when working out whether an individual satisfies the 10% test.

 I suggest you chat to a registered tax agent, typically an accountant to determine the best strategy for your circumstances.